zimtsui/binary-heap/README.md

 # Binary Heap

-A priority queue implemented with binary heap.
+A priority queue implemented as binary heap.

 ## Comparison